OctopusDeploy/blog/blog/2021-02/real-world-release-management/index.md

 In other words, a project per component helps reduce the amount of time it takes to deploy the software.
 But nothing in life is free; the cost of saving time makes it harder to coordinate releases.

-## The Sample Application
+## The sample application

-For this article, I will be using a sample application with four components, a Database, a Scheduling Service, a Web API, and a Web UI.
+For this article, I'm using a sample application with four components, a Database, a Scheduling Service, a Web API, and a Web UI.
 You can find it on our [samples instance](https://samples.octopus.app/app#/Spaces-603) (login as a guest).

 ![Sample application overview](release-management-sample-application-overview.png)

-Each project's design allows it to be deployed independently of one another; so much so each project has its manual interventions.
+Each project's design allows it to be deployed independently of the others; so much so, that each project has its own manual intervention.

 ![Sample application process](release-management-sample-project-steps.png)

-This example will use a modified version of [SemVer](https://semver.org/) for the components, `Year.Minor.Patch.Build`, or `2021.1.0.1`.
+This example uses a modified version of [SemVer](https://semver.org/) for the components, `Year.Minor.Patch.Build`, or `2021.1.0.1`.
 The orchestration project will be closer to standard [SemVer](https://semver.org), `Year.Minor.Patch` or `2021.1.0`.

 I'm not going to spend too much time discussing source control repository and build configuration.
 This example should be flexible enough to account for various configurations, be it a single git repo/single build, single git repo/build per component, or a git repo/build per component.
-There are pros and cons to each approach, but discussing that is very much out of this article's scope.
+There are pros and cons to each approach, but discussing that is out of scope for this article.

 For this example, we will assume a build server will build each component, create a release for that component's project, and automatically deploy it to the **Development** environment.
-When that deployment is complete, it will run a batch of integration tests, and if those passed, promote the release to **Test**.
+When that deployment is complete, it will run a batch of integration tests, and if those pass, promote the release to **Test**.

 The first batch of work for 2021 will look like this.